NickChapman1988/sleeping-dragon-hobby-shop/README.md

 [GitHub Documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
 </details>

 ## Credits
+* Background image by [Pawel Czerwinski](https://unsplash.com/@pawel_czerwinski?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/paint-minimal-background?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)
 * Footer positioning fixed thanks to [this article](https://developer.mozilla.org/en-US/docs/Web/CSS/Layout_cookbook/Sticky_footers)
+* Thanks to Suzy Bennett on Slack for her guidance on solving the dependency issues following the latest GitPod update [here](https://code-institute-room.slack.com/archives/CP07TN38Q/p1638798780089700)
+* Thanks to Igor Basuga on Slack for the [Dev Tip on Common Webhook Errors](https://code-institute-room.slack.com/archives/C0L316Z96/p1634832233139000)
+* Credit to Alvin Zedendahl on Slack for solving the ['Heroku Bad Request'](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1623931828490400?thread_ts=1602245840.238800&cid=C7HS3U3AP) error resulting from an extra `/` in the static files filepath
+* Credit to Richard Ash on Slack for the [Toast Initialisation JavaScript](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1633769555244600?thread_ts=1633696310.225500&cid=C7HS3U3AP)
+* Huge credit (and thank you!) to Chris Zielinski and Code Institute for the **Boutique Ado** walkthrough project, which formed the basis of this project and has provided a lot of the code, either as-is or adapted.

 ## Acknowledgements
 * My Mentor, Nishant Kumar, for his guidance throughout this project, and for all his support throughout the whole course.
+* Everyone at Code Institute for developing all the course material, building the CI Slack Community, and employing fantastic tutors.
 * My family and friends for their feedback and help with testing.
 * As ever, eternal thanks and love to my wife and son for their endless patience, support and lending of devices for testing!